ucsb-cs156/w24/lab/team02.md

   }
 ```

-It is important that the `tableName` attribute of the change matches the `@Entity(name = YOURTABLENAME)` that you provided during the creation of the `@Entity` Class.
+The file is a JSON file that contains a single object with a single attribute `databaseChangeLog` which is an array of `changeSet` objects.
+These `changeSet` objects describe the sets of `changes` that need to be made to the database, as well as any `preConditions` that decide whether or not to apply the `changeSet`.

-From this point forward, any time you make a change to the original entity you must create a new `changeSet` with a new `id` value.
+It is important that the `tableName` attribute of the `change` matches the `@Entity(name = YOURTABLENAME)` that you provided during the creation of the `@Entity` Class.

-That `changeSet` needs to be added to the database migration file so that the database tables align with the `@Entity`.
+From this point forward, any time you make a change to the original entity you must add a new `changeSet` to the `databaseChangeLog` array with a new `id` value.
+The `changes` section of the `changeSet` will describe the changes that need to be made to the database in order to match the new `@Entity` class.

 All changes described in these files will be applied everytime you start the app with `mvn spring-boot:run`.
 However if the changes were already applied they will not be applied again.